 What does dissolution mean for government?

 Government ministers remain in post and continue to run their departments when Parliament is dissolved.
 They are only replaced when a new government is formed following a general election.

-By convention, dissolution also marks the start of the purdah period, the time during an election campaign when there are restrictions on what the government can do – both in initiating policy and in the use of official resources.
+By convention, dissolution also marks the start of the pre-election restrictions period (historically referred to as 'purdah', the time during an election campaign when there are restrictions on what the government can do – both in initiating policy and in the use of official resources.